 Quick Way to See Overnight Interest of Any Pair of Any Broker

-If you want to know the rollover rate of your individual currency pair, some forex platforms such as FXCM’s tradestation publish these particular rates.
-However, if you are working with a MT4 platform, you can apply the following two MT4 information indicators to your chart:
+If you want to know the rollover rate of your individual currency pair, some forex platforms such as FXCM’s TradeStation publish these particular rates.
+However, if you are working with an MT4 platform, you can apply the following two MT4 information indicators to your chart:

 |StatMonitor_1.1-Phat||Displays Spread, Buy/Sell Swap, Volume of chart symbol|

 |Display Info All Pairs||Author: Hanover.
 Displays valuable information on multiple pairs: Pair Abbreviation [Column1], Bid Price [Column2], Ratio of Day Range to Average Daily Range (also as a %) [Column3-5], Spread ( also as % of ADR) [Column6-7], Pip Value [Column8], Buy Swap Rate[Column9], Sell Swap Rate [Column10].|